oap-project/gazelle_plugin/oap-mllib/README.md

     - Threading Building Blocks (oneTBB)
 * [Open Source Intel® oneAPI Collective Communications Library (oneCCL)](https://github.com/oneapi-src/oneCCL)

 Intel® oneAPI Toolkits (Beta) and its components can be downloaded and install from [here](https://software.intel.com/content/www/us/en/develop/tools/oneapi.html).
-Installation process for oneAPI using Package Managers (YUM (DNF), APT, and ZYPPER) is also available from here.
-Generally you only need to install oneAPI Base Toolkit for Linux with all or selected components.
+Installation process for oneAPI using Package Managers (YUM (DNF), APT, and ZYPPER) is also available.
+Generally you only need to install oneAPI Base Toolkit for Linux with all or selected components mentioned above.
 Instead of using oneCCL included in Intel® oneAPI Toolkits (Beta), we prefer to build from open source oneCCL to resolve some bugs.

 More details abount oneAPI can be found [here](https://software.intel.com/content/www/us/en/develop/tools/oneapi.html).

 __Note: We have verified the building process based on oneAPI 2021.1-beta07.
 Due to default installation path change in 2021.1-beta08+, it will not work for 2021.1-beta08+.
 We will fix it soon.
-You can also refer to [this script](https://github.com/Intel-bigdata/OAP/blob/master/oap-mllib/dev/install-build-deps-centos.sh) to install correct oneAPI version and manually source the environments.__
+You can also refer to [this script and comments in it](https://github.com/Intel-bigdata/OAP/blob/master/oap-mllib/dev/install-build-deps-centos.sh) to install correct oneAPI version and manually setup the environments.__

 Scala and Java dependency descriptions are already included in Maven POM file.